Digital services – dealing with your tax and tax credits online

 To access HMRC online services you will need a Government Gateway user ID and password as explained in the Government Gateway section.

-- Self Assessment – Submit your Self Assessment tax return.
+- Self Assessment – Submit your Self Assessment tax return (you must register for Self Assessment first).

 - Construction Industry Scheme – Find out what you must do as a contractor.